Skip to main content

 View more for this country:

-In 2022, same-sex sexual activity was decriminalized in Antigua and Barbuda.
-Sections 12 and 15 of the Sexual Offences Act 1995 were found to be unconstitutional by the High Court of Justice.
+In 2022, consensual same-sex sexual conduct was decriminalized in Antigua and Barbuda.
+Sections 12 and 15 of the Sexual Offences Act 1995 were found to be unconstitutional by the Eastern Caribbean Supreme Court.
 This marks a significant step forward in the fight to end stigma and discrimination against LGBTIQ people.
-LGBTIQ organizations have developed and grown in visibility in recent years, working toward decriminalization and greater social protections while facilitating LGBTIQ sensitivity training for police and service providers.
-However, some politicians publicly espouse the belief that same-sex relations and gender nonconformity are immoral, and religious groups oppose progress toward LGBTIQ equality.
-LGBTIQ people have experienced violence, harassment, and discrimination.
-Social stigmatization at the hands of law enforcement and private citizens is common.
-Transgender people are particularly vulnerable because there is no mechanism for legal gender recognition in Antigua and Barbuda.
-There are no explicit anti-discrimination protections for LGBTIQ people, and they are often excluded from social protection laws and policies.
+The same ruling also interprets the constitutional prohibition of discrimination based on sex as inclusive of sexual orientation and gender identity.
+However, there are still no explicit anti-discrimination protections for LGBTIQ people, and they are often excluded from social protection laws and policies.
+Same-sex unions are not legally recognized.

 Global Impact